Vegetable Pot Pie

 I developed this recipe especially for a teacher at my son’s school who happens to be vegan.
 There was going to be a Thanksgiving Feast, and I didn’t want her to be relegated to the vegetable tray (minus the dip).

-I identify as a true Pot Pie Lover, and this was a fun, rewarding challenge: how to make a vegan pot pie that is so good, you won’t miss the chicken (or the turkey, or anything else).
+I identify as a true Pot Pie Lover, and this was a fun, rewarding challenge: how to make a vegan pot pie recipe that is so good, you won’t miss the chicken (or the turkey, or anything else).

 Recipe ingredients